 4. Online tutorials

-A timetable for special tutorials between lecturers and students will be provided.
+A special timetable of online tutorials between lecturers and students was created.

 5. Rescheduling of missed lectures and practical training